 Luckily the dessert was more than worth the awkwardness.
 We ordered the sourdough pound cake which was an absolutely genius combination of flavors and textures.
 The cake itself was tender and moist with a hint of tanginess.
 On top was a vanilla ice cream that slowly melted and soaked into the cake.
 A sage syrup was also drizzled over top that provided a fresh herbiness.

 Overall, we thought the price points seemed a bit ambitious for the experience we had and the portion sizes that were served.
 The octopus and dessert were star dishes, despite being on the smaller end, while the entrees were prepared well but not necessarily swoon-worthy yet.
 We appreciate what Kevin Sousa is trying to do at Superior Motors; however, and we look forward to seeing how the restaurant matures as time goes by.

-Superior Motors is located at 1211 Braddock Avenue in Braddock, PA, and closed permanently in 2021.
+Superior Motors was located at 1211 Braddock Avenue in Braddock, PA, and closed permanently in 2021.
 Advanced reservations are a must.